michael2012z/BitBible/markdown/KJV/files/Job.md

 14. What then shall I do when God riseth up? and when he visiteth, what shall I answer him?

-15. Did not he that made me in the womb make him? and did not one fashion us in the womb?did not one…: or, did he not fashion us in one womb?
+15. Did not he that made me in the womb make him? and did not one fashion us in the womb?

 16. If I have withheld the poor from their desire, or have caused the eyes of the widow to fail;

 17. Or have eaten my morsel myself alone, and the fatherless hath not eaten thereof;

-18. (For from my youth he was brought up with me, as with a father, and I have guided her from my mother’s womb;)her: that is, the widow
+18. (For from my youth he was brought up with me, as with a father, and I have guided her from my mother’s womb;)

 19. If I have seen any perish for want of clothing, or any poor without covering;